tweag/opam-nix/README.md

 > **Note**
 >
-> All of these templates assume that you already have an OCaml
+> All of these templates assume that you already have an OCaml project packaged
-> project packaged with opam, and just want to package it with Nix.
-If you're
+> with opam, and just want to package it with Nix.
+If you're starting from
-> starting from scratch, you have to set up the opam files separately.
+> scratch, you have to set up the opam files separately.
+The easiest way to do
+> this is by running `nix-shell -p dune_3 --run "dune init project <project_name> ."`

 - A simple package build, no frills: `nix flake init -t github:tweag/opam-nix`
 - A more featured flake, building an executable and providing a shell in which you can conveniently work on it: `nix flake init -t github:tweag/opam-nix#executable`